-In a city with a history of public demonstrations both sedate (2018’s March for Science) and less so (remember the Boston Tea Party?), Jonathan Lavine, a co–managing partner at Bain Capital, hopes CitySpace will enhance WBUR’s “very special place in the Boston media landscape” as a gathering spot for “unbiased, not glitzy access to information and information providers.”
+In a city with a history of public demonstrations both sedate (last year’s March for Science) and less so (remember the Boston Tea Party?), Jonathan Lavine, a co–managing partner at Bain Capital, hopes CitySpace will enhance WBUR’s “very special place in the Boston media landscape” as a gathering spot for “unbiased, not glitzy access to information and information providers.”

 The station’s podcasts already draw eight million downloads monthly, Lavine says, and its connection with a major university—which educated many of his family members—resonates with his belief “in the importance of universities in fostering independent and thought-provoking conversation.”

 Besides supporting CitySpace, the capital campaign will pay for expanded reporting teams and contributors to cover the environment, investigations, arts and culture, education, and the innovation economy.
 It also will subsidize innovation efforts, including in fundraising and in staff for producing podcasts.

 The panel discussion on January 31 was moderated by Mary Louise Kelly, a host of NPR’s All Things Considered.
 She guided the panelists through a defense of universities against what they called popular misconceptions: too expensive (Bacow said that with financial aid, the private schools represented on stage were less costly than the public University of Massachusetts) and not worth the money.